-Figure 1 – Illustration of bottle-neck and single point failure in traditional idM and FidM solutions
+Figure 1 – Illustration of bottle-neck and single point failure in traditional layered idM and FidM solutions

 In current communication networks, identification service and authentication service for IoT devices are separated.
 As illustrated in Figure 2, when an IoT device (such as Car A showed in Figure 2) leaves off its home network and roams into other communication networks (such as mobile networks B and C), the serving networks (mobile network B or C) should interact with the home network (mobile network A) to resolute the identity and authenticate the IoT device.
 In some cases, especially for automatic driving, it is needed of real-time service, current roaming solutions are difficult to meet the needs.